Spectrologer/Chress/docs/ASSET_DISCOVERY.md

 ## Overview

 The Chesse game now features an **automatic asset discovery system** that eliminates the need to manually register assets in multiple places.
-Simply add a new image file to the `assets/` directory, and it will be automatically discovered and made available in both the game and the zone editor.
+Simply add a new image file to the `assets/` directory, and it will be automatically discovered and made available in both the game and the board editor.

 ## How It Works

 ### 1. Build-Time Scanning

 The [vite-plugin-asset-discovery.js](../vite-plugin-asset-discovery.js) plugin runs during Vite's build process and:

 - Scans the entire `assets/` directory recursively
 - Finds all image files (`.png`, `.jpg`, `.jpeg`, `.gif`)
 - Categorizes them by directory structure